 “I didn’t tell anyone at the time,” said Morgan.
 “I was really nervous because of my high school experience.
 I was unsure of what I was capable of.
 A lot of veterans deal with this.”

 Going back to school, Morgan applied his military work ethic to his schoolwork.
-He began to earn good grades in advanced STEM courses, started tutoring and encouraging fellow student-veterans in STEM subjects, and began to consider transferring to a four-year university.
+He began to earn good grades in advanced STEM courses, started tutoring and eventually mentoring fellow student-veterans in STEM subjects.
+He then began to consider transferring to a four-year university.

-Fast forward to 2020, when mentors who saw his strengths and leadership, began encouraging him to apply to UCLA.
-While UCLA was ranked as one of the best universities for veterans, the fact that it was also the nation’s number one public university was intimidating.
+Fast forward to 2020.
+Morgan’s mentors, who saw his academic abilities and leadership, encouraged him to apply to UCLA.
+Part of the reason UCLA was recommended was its reputation for being one of the best universities for veterans.
+But Morgan was somewhat intimated by the fact that UCLA is ranked as the nation’s number one public university.

 “I never imagined UCLA was a place I could go,” said Morgan.
 “In my mind, people at UCLA are high achievers, phenomenal individuals, and world-renowned.
 I didn’t believe I fit in.”

-Before applying, he had an opportunity to visit UCLA, and it was on this trip that he found his motivation.
-As he drove in along Wilshire Boulevard, he was moved by the symbolism of the West Los Angeles Veterans Administration and National Cemetery prominently marking his approach to campus.
+After coming to visit UCLA he found his motivation to apply.
+Driving along Wilshire Boulevard, he was moved by the symbolism of the West Los Angeles Veterans Administration and National Cemetery, which prominently marked his approach to campus.

 “It made me realize that I’m not just doing this for myself, I’m doing it for the people at the VA.
 Certain individuals I served with didn’t have the opportunity to come home.
 They didn’t have the opportunity to utilize their G.I. bill to go to college.”

 Morgan applied to UCLA, got in, and enrolled as a transfer student in 2021.
-He chose the neuroscience major to understand the biological basis behind the most serious medical problems faced by the veteran community: traumatic brain injury, mental illness, PTSD, and sleep disorders.
+He chose the neuroscience major to understand the biological basis behind the most serious medical problems he saw in the veteran community: traumatic brain injury, mental illness, PTSD, and sleep disorders.

-At UCLA, he found all his neuroscience courses engaging, but there was one course in particular, Neurobiology of Sleep, that profoundly altered his understanding of science and shaped the remainder of his time as a UCLA undergraduate.
+At UCLA, he found all his neuroscience courses engaging, but there was one course in particular, Neurobiology of Sleep, that profoundly altered his understanding of science and shaped the remainder of his undergraduate experience.

 “In lower-level science classes, we learn about theories accepted 200 years ago, but many of the theories on sleep are still being tested at the forefront of science,” says Morgan.
 “Theories are evolving every day.
 In this class, a researcher presented evidence for one conclusion, then another researcher presented evidence for a very different conclusion.
 Most people don’t get to see this evolving part of science, and as a student in this class, you get to see how science works.”